MikheyevLab/Computing-Fall-2015/_posts/2015-09-16-1-welcome-to-computing.md

 # Homework

-These are exercises to be finished by next week's class. (for Valentin to complete)
+These are exercises to be finished by next week's class.

 1. These are the most important linux commands you should know for sure.
 Describe what each one does in your own words
   - ```ls```